 For more information, please download our FREE estate planning worksheet.
-If you have additional questions or concerns regarding LGBT estate planning, or if you wish to get started on your comprehensive plan today, contact the experienced estate planning attorneys at Hedeker Law, Ltd. by calling (847) 913-5415 to schedule an appointment.
+If you have additional questions or concerns regarding LGBTQ estate planning, or if you wish to get started on your comprehensive plan today, contact the experienced estate planning attorneys at Hedeker Law, Ltd. by calling (847) 913-5415 to schedule an appointment.

 - How Can I Terminate a Living Trust? - September 24, 2019